hackermahesh03/Ai-Powered-Tic-Tac-Toe/README.md

 - [ ] **Implement Online Multiplayer**: Use WebSockets or Firebase to enable real-time multiplayer matches.

 ## 👏 Contributions
 Feel free to fork this repo and suggest improvements!
-Open an issue or submit a pull request.
+Open an issue or submit a pull request .

 ## 📌 Author